bwlewis/feathercache/README.md

 * Simple standard GET/PUT/DELETE-style operations
 * Modular storage back ends: mongoose (default), minio, Amazon S3, Azure blob (someday?), ...

+## Storage back ends

+The package is equipped with a self-contained simple but relatively fast HTTP/S backend service using Mongoose (see below for many more details).

+But feathercache is designed to work with arbitrary object storage systems.
+Future support for the S3 protocol is planned.

+## Back end API

+Mongoose requires storage back ends to support the following REST-like
+operations:

+* get
+* put
+* delete
+* head

+These operations directly correspond to HTTP 1.1 verbs, and map to the corresponding high-level R package functions `uncache()`, `cache()`, `delete()`, and `info()`.

 ## Mongoose back end